-I recently wrote about my fun experience on a Prague beer tour here, so I won’t repeat myself too much, but if you can/do drink, make sure to try some of Prague’s brews while in the city.
+I recently wrote about my fun experience on a Prague beer tour here, so I won’t repeat myself too much.
+But if you can/do drink, make sure to try some of Prague’s brews while in the city.

 I set off back home the next day with a lingering headache from all the tasting the night before.
-The downside is that we didn’t spend a great deal of time in the first two bars, yet had two 0.3L beers in each, which leaves 5’0 tall me a bit fuzzy.
+The downside is that we didn’t spend a great deal of time in the first two bars, yet had two 0.3L beers in each, subsequently leaving 5’0 tall me a bit fuzzy.
 But it was a great way to round off the trip and try some of the local cultures while meeting new people.

 Three days in Prague seemed plenty to see the main sites of the city.
 But if you are lucky enough to have some extra time, there are plenty of day trips to take from the city centre.
 A few that were recommended to me but I just didn’t have time for include: